National Academy of Osteopathy (Canada) teaches European style osteopathy (manual osteopathy). We do not teach osteopathic medicine.

 Chiropractors and manual osteopaths are both health professionals who treat patients with a focus on the musculoskeletal system, including the spine, joints, muscles, tendons, and ligaments.

 Historically there is a political answer relating to the founder of osteopathy, Dr Andrew Taylor Still, falling out with his student, Dr. D.D.
 Palmer, who then went on to be the founder of chiropractic.

 Essentially, both offer valuable and useful services, and each can be included in a holistic healthcare regimen.
-There are now many multidisciplinary clinics offering osteopathy, chiropractic, physiotherapy and registered massage therapy services.
-This seems to be the new growing trend in Canada, USA and Europe, specially for patients injured in motor vehicle accidents.
+There are now many multidisciplinary clinics offering manual osteopathy, chiropractic, physiotherapy and registered massage therapy services.
+This seems to be the new growing trend in Canada, USA and Europe, specially for chronic pain patients.

 Yes.
 NAO is accepted as being a fully accredited manual osteopathy educational centre by International Osteopathic Association (www.internationalosteopathicassociation.org).
 NAO graduates are permitted to apply for IOA membership and to receive certificates of registrations.

 Diploma in Osteopathic Manual Practice – DOMP is a Canadian designation and title copyrighted by National Academy of Osteopathy.
 No school is permitted to offer this title without NAO approval.
 NAO accepts only the Canadian College of Osteopathy for offering DOMP title.
 Any other school offering this title is in violation of Canadian Copyright Act.
 Any osteopathy school and anyone who is using the DOMP title without written consent of NAO (Canada) may face legal consequences for illegibly using the DOMP title.